DevExpress-Examples/blazor-style-migration/readme.md

 #### Display Context Menu for a Node

-In v21.2, use the following CSS rules to display a Context Menu atop the `NodeTextTemplate`:
+In v21.2, use the following CSS rules to display a Context Menu above the `NodeTextTemplate`:

 ```css
 .custom-list-class .nav-link {